firity/HYF-GROUP2/planning/backlog.md

 - As **a user** I want to know how to install Loruki with CLI so that I can easily install on my computer.
 	- [ ] Given the user wants to see CLI command , there should be an instruction by showing the code line.

+ - As **a user** I want to know which languages support Loruki so that I can chose the language that i want to use.
+	- [ ] Given the user wants to see languages clearly, All languages should be in a line with their logos.

  - As **a user** I want to see a menu at the bottom of the website  so that I can reach the menu easily.
 	- [ ] Given the user wants to click the menu, It should work with the same functions as the menu on the top.